ljlinen/ljlinen.github.io/README.md

 ## About Project

 My react based portfolio website.
 Showcasing my projects and providing infomation on each project.
-The website features personalinfomation clients/recruiters might be interested in such as resume, contact details, career educational background etc
+The website features infomation clients/recruiters might be interested in, such as resume, contact details, career educational background and projects.

 ## License
 This project is proprietary and not open source.